harmsm/PyCmdMessenger/README.md

 is determined by the command_formats list passed to the CmdMessenger class (see example above).
 Alternatively, it can be specified by the keyword arg_formats passed directly to the `send` or `receive` methods.
 The format specification is in the table below.
-If a given command returns a single long value, the format string for that command would be `"l"`.
-If it returns five longs, the format string would be `"lllll"`.
+If a given command returns a single float value, the format string for that command would be `"f"`.
+If it returns five floats, the format string would be `"fffff"`.
 The types can be mixed and matched at will.
 `"sibbf"` would specify a command that send or receives five arguments that are a string, integer, bool, bool, and float.
-If no argument is associated with a command, an empty string (`""`) or None can be used for the format.
+If no argument is associated with a command, an empty string (`""`) or `None` can be used for the format.

 ###Format reference table